 I work to the UKCP/BACP code of ethics and my service is available to any one, regardless of culture, race, religion, sexual orientation or colour.

-My experience and training is wide ranging, working with Children, Young People, Adults, Families and Couples.
+My experience and training is wide ranging, Adults and Couples.
 I have specific training and experience with Couples (Relationship), Depression, Anxiety, Panic Attacks, Fear, OCD, Survivors of Childhood Sexual Abuse, Different kinds of Trauma, PTSD, Dissociation, DID, (formally known as MPD), as well as Phobias, Hoarding, Anger, Anger Management and Attachment issues.

 If you have any questions please feel free to contact me and I will be pleased to help you in any way I can.